brianhouse/sound_art/projects/4_final_project.md

 ### Proposal

-By next class (4/20) you will turn in a proposal that includes:
+You will turn in a proposal that includes:
 - your preliminary concept and any relevant illustrative material
 - how it relates to (sound) art discourse
 - how it relates to your studio practice